Professor of Philosophy,

 Faculty Moderator, Philosophy Society

 Ph.D., Boston College, 2001

-Specialties: Continental Philosophy (Hermeneutics, Phenomenology, Existentialism), Philosophy of Religion, Ethics, Environmental Philosophy
+Specialties: Continental Philosophy (Hermeneutics, Phenomenology, Existentialism), Ethics, Environmental Philosophy, Philosophy of Religion

-Emplotting Virtue: A Narrative Approach to Environmental Virtue Ethics (NY: SUNY Press, forthcoming).
+Emplotting Virtue: A Narrative Approach to Environmental Virtue Ethics (NY: SUNY Press, 2014).

 Interpreting Nature: The Emerging Field of Environmental Hermeneutics, co-edited with Forrest Clingerman, Martin Drenthen, and David Utsler (NY: Fordham University Press, 2013).

 A Passion for the Possible: Thinking with Paul Ricoeur, co-edited with Henry Isaac Venema [NY: Fordham University Press, 2010].

 Aspects of Alterity: Levinas, Marcel and the Contemporary Debate [NY: Fordham University Press, 2006].